-Table 2: Achievements in relation to Project Outcomes
+TABLE 2.
+Achievements in relation to Project Outcomes

-Outcome Indicators Achievements Indicator 2.1: Increase in number of mechanisms, services and programs implemented at the selected universities in compliance with the High Court Directive on Sexual Harassment Booklet and BCPVAW materials produced and distributed to all four universities as a significant resource to generate knowledge among students on legal definition of sexual harassment following High Court Target: Minimum 2 mechanism/service/programme per each university All four universities have developed and established the following mechanisms/services/programmes: Students Campaign Group (SCG) and Multi-stakeholder Alliance (MSA) in awareness raising activities including cultural events, 16-days activism, debate, sport, networking, information sharing, peer-to-peer learning, along with employing effective communication and advocacy strategies.
+Country Sample of Specific Partners Indicator 2.1: Increase in number of Target reached mechanisms, services and programs implemented at the selected universities in compliance with the High Court Directive on Sexual Harassment Baseline: 0 Booklet and BCPVAW materials produced and distributed to all four universities as a significant resource to generate knowledge among students on legal definition of sexual harassment following High Court directive, i.e., what are the forms of sexual harassments, when to complain, what constitutes as an offensive action etc. on campus.
+Target: Minimum 2 mechanism/service/ • All four universities have developed and established the following mechanisms/ services/programmes: programme per each university 1) Students Campaign Group (SCG) and Multi-stakeholder Alliance (MSA) in awareness raising activities including cultural events, 16-days activism, debate, sport, networking, information sharing, peer-to-peer learning, along with employing effective communication and advocacy strategies.
 Members of the multi-stakeholder alliance in all four universities provides voluntary support to survivors and guidance on lodging a complaint in an appropriate manner.
-Documentary drama -Seven was played in three universities except EWU as a tool to raise awareness and mobilize all levels of the academic institutions.
-To rientations on HeforShe for students held in all four universities to make students understand and involve students with an effective global campaign to speak and act as change maker (why and how he can able to perform his by stand role on behalf of she).
-A Theatre Festival on sexual harassment prevention held at the national level on 31 March 2018 at the Liberation War Museum at Agargaon, Dhaka with the performance of total seven theatres engaging the theatre clubs of all four universities.
+3) Documentary drama -Seven was played in three universities except EWU as a tool to raise awareness and mobilize all levels of the academic institutions.
+4) 17 orientations on HeforShe for students held in all four universities to make students understand and involve students with an effective global campaign to speak and act as change maker (why and how he can able to perform his by stand role on behalf of she).
+5) A Theatre Festival on sexual harassment prevention held at the national level on 31 March 2018 at the Liberation War Museum at Agargaon, Dhaka with the performance of total seven theatres engaging the theatre clubs of all four universities.
 Theater is used as a tool to generate knowledge among students on prevention of sexual harassment.
-Campaign committee members and multi-stakeholder alliance members in RU and JU played active roles in raising awareness on preventing sexual harassment through social media campaigns (Facebook).

-- 7) The Department of Law and Department of Social Relations of EWU organized academic discussion meeting on "SAY No to Sexual Harassment" to disseminate awareness about "Sexual Harassment" amongst the students.
-The meeting was enlightened by the active participation of the students. - 8) A regional knowledge sharing, and learning workshop held in Sylhet.
-Through the experience sharing from the universities it was learnt that all universities are eager to ensure sexual harassment prevention at their respective campuses following the High Court Guideline. - 9) Safety audit findings workshop were held in all four universities for the future course of action to ensure safer atmosphere in the universities and to document students' views regarding their safety and security, especially in the context of facilities and practices. - 10) A HeforShe Commitment Ceremony was organized where representatives from all four universities expressed their commitment to prevent sexual harassment against female students.
-Delegates, teachers and multiple members of the audience pledged to become HeForShe champions and elaborated on how they would work to end violence against women. - The UGC developed a monitoring format drafted by UN Women and BNWLA for all universities to track the incremental changes in the functions of sexual harassment prevention committees at the universities. - The UGC also introduced a Standard Operating Procedure (SOP) with the university authority on the functions of the new Sexual Harassment Complaint Cell (SHCC) for all universities to track the complaint numbers to the SHCC in future, and they are currently piloting it in the EWU. - A Gender Responsive Budgeting module has been developed by UN Women which can be used by the SHCC for all universities to advocate for getting an allocation of yearly budget to improve facilities enabling a safer campus for students. - Learning from JU helped other universities shape their campaigns.
-Through an exchange visit, selected members of the RU and JU campaign groups shared their experience with SUST. - Student welfare body at RU has introduced regular counselling support for students with the help of the Department of Psychology and Law. - A group of pro-gender lawyers in RU are involved in advocacy in preventing sexual harassment on the campus.
+6) Campaign committee members and multi-stakeholder alliance members in RU and JU played active roles in raising awareness on preventing sexual harassment through social media campaigns (Facebook).
+7) The Department of Law and Department of Social Relations of EWU organized academic discussion meeting on "SAY No to Sexual Harassment" to disseminate awareness about "Sexual Harassment" amongst the students.
+The meeting was enlightened by the active participation of the students.
+8) A regional knowledge sharing, and learning workshop held in Sylhet.
+Through the experience sharing from the universities it was learnt that all universities are eager to ensure sexual harassment prevention at their respective campuses following the High Court Guideline.
+9) Safety audit findings workshop were held in all four universities for the future course of action to ensure safer atmosphere in the universities and to document students' views regarding their safety and security, especially in the context of facilities and practices.
+10) A HeforShe Commitment Ceremony was organized where representatives from all four universities expressed their commitment to prevent sexual harassment against female students.
+Delegates, teachers and multiple members of the audience pledged to become HeForShe champions and elaborated on how they would work to end violence against women.